Waterdrips/waterdrips2.github.io/_posts/2020-02-28-introducing-arkade.md

 #### Let's take a look
 The arkade cli is the [easiest installation method for OpenFaaS on kubernetes](https://docs.openfaas.com/deployment/kubernetes/#a-deploy-with-arkade-fastest-option).
-I'm going to show you just how easy it is to get OpenFaaS installed and ready to work using this cli.
+I am going to show you just how easy it is to get OpenFaaS installed and ready to work using this cli.

 I have a Kubernetes cluster on Digital Ocean ready to go, with kubectl configured on my laptop and ready to go.